Turn Any Room Into a Video Conferencing Room

 When you get into a conference room, the same ease of use and low cost doesn’t always translate to that arena.
 Some systems can be costly and don’t let you use the conferencing and collaboration solution of your choice.
 What if you wanted a system that enabled you to use the devices you use for collaboration every day – laptops, tablets, and smartphones - but also gave you the right audio and video capabilities necessary in the meeting room so everyone can participate, in the room and remotely.

-That’s why Crestron, a longtime leader in boardroom automation, created Mercury.
+That’s why Crestron, a longtime leader in conference room design, created Mercury.
 Read on to find out how Mercury brings enterprise-class collaboration capabilities to one meeting room or many.